 Begin with a hot pan.
 You want your pan hot enough that a small amount of water will ball up and roll around on the surface of the pan like a ball of mercury.

 Place your vegetables in the hot pan and move them around.
 As the vegetables begin to cook, they will release their juices keeping the vegetables from sticking.

 As this liquid begins to evaporate and the vegetables start to stick, add a bit of water, broth, or balsamic vinegar a tablespoon or so at a time, and stir the vegetables around to deglaze the pan.

 To brown the vegetables, allow them to sit in the pan for a few minutes without stirring.
 When they begin to brown, add a little liquid to the pan and loosen the vegetables.
+The brown bits will melt into the liquid you’ve added to the pan, adding delicious flavor to your vegetables.
 You can repeat this process a few times until the vegetables are cooked to your liking.